Peyton Manning: Personal life

-Manning was born in New Orleans, Louisiana, the second son of Olivia (née Williams) and former NFL quarterback Archie Manning.
+Manning was born in New Orleans, Louisiana, the second son of Olivia and former NFL quarterback Archie Manning.
 His younger brother is two-time Super Bowl champion Eli Manning.
-Some have described the Mannings as football's "royal family."
+Some have described the Mannings as football's "royal family".

 Manning married his wife, Ashley, in Memphis on St. Patrick's Day, 2001.
 A graduate of the University of Virginia, Ashley was introduced to him by her parents' next-door neighbor the summer before Manning's freshman year in college.
 The couple has twins: a son, Marshall Williams, and a daughter, Mosley Thompson, who were born on March 31, 2011.
 They live in Denver, Colorado.
 Upon his arrival in Denver, Manning temporarily lived in a house owned by Mike Shanahan until purchasing his own home for $4.575 million.

 Manning is a Presbyterian Christian.
 At age 13, he said, "I committed my life to Christ, and that faith has been most important to me ever since."
 Manning said his priorities ranked in order are "...faith, family, friends, and football."
 Manning said he prays every night and before games and added, "I hope (and pray) I don't do too many things that displease Him before I get to Heaven myself.
 I believe, too, that life is much better and freer when you're committed to God in that way."

 Manning reportedly memorized the Colts' playbook within a week after being drafted, and in 2012, he was able to precisely recall the details and timing of a specific play that he used at Tennessee 16 years earlier.

 During the summer, Archie, Peyton, Eli, and oldest sibling Cooper run the Manning Passing Academy, a five-day camp that aims to improve the offensive skills of quarterbacks, wide receivers, tight ends, and running backs.
 In addition to the Mannings, the camp has included many prominent football players as coaches, such as Colts wide receivers Marvin Harrison and Reggie Wayne.